HypePhilosophy/chesstool/README.md

 2. Install the necessary dependencies through npm
 3. Run the command `npm run start`

+(Note: If you get an error saying electron not found, run `npm install electron`

 ## How it works
 Chesstool was created so that users would not have to download a separate program to play chess on a browser.
 Instead, this entire application is the browser and tool combined.
 The Chesstool consists of two parts.